rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="hideCursor"></a>
 ## *hideCursor*

 Hides the cursor from showing on the display.
 The cursor is hidden by default.

 ### Events

- No Events.
+No Events

 ### Parameters